Morris Cohen (spy): Soviet espionage

 In mid-1942, Cohen was drafted into the U.S. Army and served in Europe.
 He was discharged from the Army in November 1945 and returned to the United States where he resumed his espionage work for the Soviet Union.

 Among other things, the Cohens delivered detailed blueprints on the nuclear bomb to Moscow in 1945.

 As Soviet spy networks were compromised in this period, connection with Soviet intelligence was temporarily ended, but resumed in 1948, when the Rezidentura ascertained that Cohen could be approached.
 Together with Lona Cohen, they ensured the continued secret connection with a number of the most valuable sources of the Rezidentura.
 They began working with Col. Rudolf Abel up to 1950, when they secretly left the United States and moved to Lublin, Poland.
 While in Poland, Morris and Lona engaged in numerous foreign missions for the Soviet Union, traveling to Japan, Hong Kong, Australia, New Zealand, Austria, Belgium, and the Netherlands.

-In 1954, the Cohens moved to 45 Cranley Drive in Ruislip, London where they had numerous pieces of hidden equipment for espionage, and an antenna looping around their attic, used for their transmissions to Moscow.
+In 1954, the Cohens moved to 45 Cranley Drive in Ruislip, Middlesex where they had numerous pieces of hidden equipment for espionage, and an antenna looping around their attic, used for their transmissions to Moscow.
 Their cover was as antiquarian book dealers under the names of Peter and Helen Kroger working with KGB agent Konon Molody who used the cover name Gordon Lonsdale.

 Arrest and trial

-British security officials arrested the Cohens on January 7, 1961, for their part in a Soviet espionage network known as the Portland Spy Ring that had penetrated the Royal Navy.
-They were convicted of espionage for the Soviet Union and sentenced to 10 years in prison.
+British security officials arrested the Cohens on January 7, 1961, for their part in a Soviet espionage network known as the Portland spy ring that had penetrated the Royal Navy.
+They were convicted of espionage for the Soviet Union and sentenced to 20 years in prison.
 Morris and Lona served eight years in prison, because they were subjects of a prisoner exchange.

 Files released by the National Archives in September 2019 indicated that MI5 had found "espionage equipment hidden inside an oversized Ronson cigarette lighter" in a bank safety deposit box according to The Times; this became the breakthrough required to close down the spy ring.

 Prisoner exchange

 In 1967, the Soviet Union admitted that the Cohens were spies.
-In July 1969, Britain exchanged them for Gerald Brooke, a British subject held in the Soviet Union, as well as Michael Parsons and Mr. Anthony Lorraine, the British subjects who in 1968 were sentenced by Soviet courts for smuggling drugs into the Soviet Union.
+In July 1969, Britain exchanged them for Gerald Brooke, a British subject held in the Soviet Union, as well as Michael Parsons and Anthony Lorraine, the British subjects who in 1968 were sentenced by Soviet courts for smuggling drugs into the Soviet Union.
 Both the United States and the UK had conducted such exchanges before, such as Soviet spy Rudolf Abel for U2 pilot Gary Powers, and Konon Molody for Greville Wynne in 1964.
 But In this case, the opposition criticised Harold Wilson's Labour Government for agreeing to release dangerous Soviet agents, such as the Krogers (i.e., the Cohens), in exchange for Brooke, described as a propagandist.
 Opponents claimed that it set a dangerous precedent and was an example of blackmail rather than a fair exchange.